Romi-iubh/gas_cylinder_detection/README.md

 - Samples of various types of synthetic datasets
 - A demo notebook to test the model with the provided real images or your own images

+**Note**: the demo does not need the synthetic images to work.
+You may exclude them from your download, should you whish to do so.